Before we answer the question of what is a ‘normal’ cholesterol level, it’s important to understand exactly what cholesterol actually is.

 If what matters is how high your cholesterol is, and how long it’s high, it’s safe to say that changes are necessary immediately.
 Do NOT kick the can down the road.

-Sign up for my Cholesterol Webinar on 8th February 2023 to learn more about how to manage your cholesterol levels.
-Alternatively, if you would like to speak to me or one of the team about cholesterol or a more specific health issue, you can book a consultation, either virtually or in person at Orla Walsh Nutrition.
+Enrol in my online course which teaches you how to lower cholesterol and learn more about how to manage your cholesterol levels.
+Alternatively, if you would like to speak to me or one of the team of registered dietitians about cholesterol or a more specific health issue, you can book a consultation, either virtually or in person at Orla Walsh Nutrition.